ioana996/atm-wbox/README.md

 # ATM

 A Java program that simulates an ATM machine.
-It reads a sum from the keyboard and returns the optimal repartition of the sum (the smallest number of banknotes that the ATM can return to the client considering the amount of banknotes left in the machine).
+It reads an amount from the keyboard and returns the optimal repartition of it (the smallest number of banknotes that the ATM can return to the client considering the amount of banknotes left in the machine).
 The program also provides a secured REST API that allows ADMIN users to check the ATM's balance and refill it.

 ## Technologies